chrisnoonan98675/site/xl-deploy/how-to/configure-the-xl-deploy-security-file.markdown

 XL Deploy treats the LDAP repository as **read-only**.
 This means that XL Deploy will use the information from the LDAP repository, but can not make changes to that information.

-To configure XL Deploy to use an LDAP repository, the security configuration file `deployit-security.xml` must be modified.
+To configure XL Deploy to use an LDAP repository, you must change the security configuration file (`deployit-security.xml`).
 For a step-by-step procedure, refer to [How to connect to your LDAP or Active Directory](/xl-deploy/how-to/connect-ldap-or-active-directory.html).

-### Sample XL Deploy security file
+## Sample XL Deploy security file

 This is an example of a working `deployit-security.xml` file that uses LDAP: